Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/revoking-document.md

 It includes:

-* The issue date “31 December 2022” in both the document content and the `courseEndDate` field
+* The document issue date (e.g.“31 December 2022”) can be stored in a field defined by the issuing party and also in the content visually shown in the document renderer.

-* The expiry date “30 December 2025” in the document content
+* The document expiry date (e.g. “30 December 2025”) can be stored in another field defined by the issuing party and also in the content visually shown in the document renderer.

-However, similar to a physical certificate, it should still be viewable after expiration and instead rely on the external verifying authority to accept or reject it.
+However, similar to a physical certificate, whether or not the document remains viewable after expiration may be up to the issuing party’s decision based on the use case.
+The document renderer should handle any logic specific to expiration.

 ## Revoking a document